 Welcome to my webpage

 Hello!
-I am Adithya Bhaskar, a first-year Ph.D. student at Princeton University, advised by Prof. Danqi Chen.
+I am Adithya Bhaskar, a second-year Ph.D. student at Princeton University, advised by Prof. Danqi Chen.
 Prior to joining Princeton, I completed my B.Tech. in Computer Science from IIT Bombay, where I completed my Bachelor’s Thesis under the supervision of Prof. Sunita Sarawagi.
-I am fortunate to have previously interned under Prof. Greg Durrett at UT Austin, where I was first exposed to Large Language Models like GPT-3.5.
-Prior to that, I intered at Uppsala University under Prof. Parosh Abdulla.
+I am fortunate to have previously interned under Prof. Greg Durrett at UT Austin, where I was first exposed to Large Language Models.
+Prior to that, I interned at Uppsala University under Prof. Parosh Abdulla.

 Research Interests